 The average cost of a gap year is approximately £5000 by the time you have accounted for flights, food, accommodation, project costs, insurance etc. Obviously, with an average, you could be spending much more or much less, it all depends on what you are doing and how long you are travelling for.

 Let’s take that £5000 as the example though.
-If you were to finish your exams in the summer and start a full time job in early July on minimum wage (currently £5.60 per hour for an 18 year old), working a 35 hour week, you would earn that £5000 before Christmas.
-Admittedly, you would need to save hard and not be spending all of your wages on a Friday night!
+If you were to finish your exams in the summer and start a full time job in early July on minimum wage (currently £5.80 per hour for an 18 year old in the UK), working a 35 hour week, you would earn that £5000 before Christmas.
+Admittedly, this is not a quick and easy route to success, you would need to save hard and not be spending all of your wages on a Friday night!

 Set up a fundraising page and spread the word

-There are lots of websites that are set up to help you fundraise.
-Websites like GoFundMe and Volunteer Forever allow you to create an account, set up your profile, explain why you are raising money, and then share the link to your page through email and social media with your friends and family.
+There are lots of websites that are set up to help you fundraise to raise money for your cause.
+Websites like GoFundMe and Volunteer Forever allow you to create an account, set up your profile, explain your fundraising campaign and why you are raising money, and then share the link to your page through email and social media with your friends and family.

 Birthday or Christmas coming up?